Trinity Catholic College, Dunedin: St Philomena's College (1897–1976)

 On the morning of Sunday, 17 January 1897, the Sisters of Mercy arrived in Dunedin from Ireland at the invitation of Michael Verdon the second Catholic Bishop of Dunedin.
-The sisters established themselves in South Dunedin and in April 1897 opened a high school for girls.
+The sisters established themselves in South Dunedin and in April 1897 opened a high school for girls in McBride Street, South Dunedin.
 It was opened " ... with the very small roll of four pupils."
 This was the beginning of St Philomena's College.

 St Edmund's School (1949–1989)

 To help relieve the pressure on the Christian Brother's Rattray Street school roll a second school, St Edmund's, was opened in South Dunedin in 1949.
 This was a primary school for boys from about 9 years of age to 12 years of age (Standard 3 (Year 5) to Form 2 (Year 8)).
 The school closed as part of the reorganising of the Catholic schools in Dunedin in 1989.
+Years 7 and 8 became the junior classes of the new merged college and the junior classes (years 5 and 6) went to Dunedin Catholic primary schools.

 Moreau College (1976–1989)

 Early in the 1970s the roll numbers at both of Dunedin's Catholic girls' colleges, St Dominic's and St Philomena's, showed a slight reduction.
 At the same time, the demand for a greater variety of options for girls, particularly in the upper secondary classes, was gradually increasing so that it was becoming more difficult to maintain a full secondary school with a roll of less than 500.
 "It also had to be taken into account that the buildings at St Dominic's in Rattray Street were deteriorating and the cost of repair or renewal was considerable."
 The buildings at St Philomena's were newer and in a much better condition.
 It was therefore decided to merge the two schools on the St Philomena's site in 1976.
 The new college was called Moreau College after the first resident priest of Dunedin.
-Moreau College was closed in 1989 and its students transferred to the new college.
+Moreau College was closed in 1989 and its students joined the boys of St Paul's High School to form the new merged coeducational school, now called Trinity Catholic College, in Rattray St.